Exploration of Fast-Slow Latent Recurrence for Train-Short, Test-Long Generalization: Additional Results

 \subsection{\akorn: a self-organizational, energy-driven recurrent module}

 For the recurrent reasoning module to incorporate into our \method, we choose \akorn, a module that models the reasoning process in the form of a dynamics of a set of interacting oscillatory particles.
-More particularly, a state in \akorn \citep{Akorn} is a constituted by a set of oscillatory neurons that live on a unit hypersphere and evolve by a dynamic inspired from Kuramoto system \citep{Kuramoto}.
-We choose this module because for several reasons.
-First, it has been empirically proven that the performance of this module improves with the number of iterations, even longer than the one used during training. \maso{Second, the Kuramoto system has a natural Lyapunov function that can be used as an analogue of energy, whose generalization can be used as a measure of confidence for intermediate state of \akorn.} In this section, we preview this mechanism to motivate its incorporation to \method.
+More particularly, a state in \akorn \citep{Akorn} is constituted by a set of oscillatory neurons that live on a unit hypersphere and evolve by a dynamic inspired by the Kuramoto system \citep{Kuramoto}.
+We choose this module for several reasons.
+First, it has been empirically shown that the performance of this module improves with the number of iterations, even beyond the number used during training. \maso{Second, the Kuramoto system has a natural Lyapunov function that can be used as an analogue of energy, whose generalization can be used as a measure of confidence for intermediate state of \akorn.} In this section, we preview this mechanism to motivate its incorporation to \method.

-The \akorn{} module takes as an input $X = \{x_i | i = 1 ,..., K \} \subset S^{d-1} \subset \RR^d$, a set of neurons distributed on sphere $S^{d-1}$ along with the static condition variable $C = \{c_i | i = 1, ..., K\} \in R^d$, and recurrently update the position of $X$ by the rule
+The \akorn{} module takes as an input $X = \{x_i | i = 1 ,..., K \} \subset S^{d-1} \subset \RR^d$, a set of neurons distributed on sphere $S^{d-1}$ along with the static condition variable $\bC = \{c_i | i = 1, ..., K\} \in R^d$, and recurrently update the position of $X$ by the rule

 where each, $\Omega_i$ is an anti‑symmetric matrix,and $\mathrm{Proj}_{T_{x} S^{d-1} }$ is the projection to the tangent space of $S^{d-1}$ at $x$.
 In this model, $J_i: (S^{d-1})^K \to \RR^d$ for each $i$ is the module describing the inter-neuron interactions; \citep{Akorn} uses, for example, an attention module.
-Most importantly, $C$ is the external input whose dynamics are not governed by the interactions.
-When $J$ is linear, symmetric and $d=2$, the continuous version of \eqref{eq:AKdiscrete} is the Kuramoto model itself, and it is guaranteed that it will converge in limit to synchronized, stationary dynamics, with Lyapunov function
+Most importantly, $\bC$ is the external input whose dynamics are not governed by the interactions.
+When $\core$ is linear, symmetric and $d=2$, the continuous version of \eqref{eq:AKdiscrete} is the Kuramoto model itself, and it is guaranteed that it will converge in limit to synchronized, stationary dynamics, with Lyapunov function

-where $J_i(X, c) = \sum_{j} J_{ij} x_j + 2c_i$ with constant $J$ for the strict Kuramoto system.
+where $J_i(X, c) = \sum_{j} J_{ij} x_j + 2c_i$ with constant $\core$ for the strict Kuramoto system.
 Because the dynamics does not converge to a point but to a stationary time series, the readout at terminal $T$ is done through this module by reading out the phase invariant features, or

 with $U_{k,i} \in \RR^{d_{in} \times N}$ being learned weights, and $g : \RR^{d_{in}} \to \RR^{d_{out}} $ is a shallow learned function (typically identity, linear, or a small MLP).

 In this section, we discuss how we extend the \akorn we introduced in the previous section to real-time sequential input, along with the techniques we used to facilitate the extension of \akorn's test-time scaling capability to such a situation.